OPENAIRINTERFACE/openair-spgwu-tiny/CONTRIBUTING.md

       * The Continuous Integration will reject your pull request.
    - All pull requests SHALL have **`develop`** branch as target branch.

+## Synchronizing GIT sub-modules ##

+We are using nested GIT submodules.
+To synchronize them, the 2 most important commands to know are :

+1. `git submodule deinit --force .`
+2. `git submodule update --init --recursive`

+If you have non-tracked files or modified files within git submodules, these commands may not work.

+Use the `--verbose` option to see the execution of each command.

+If the synchronization fails, you may need to go into the path of the failing git-submodule(s) and clean the workspace from non-tracked/modified files.

 ## Coding Styles ##

 We are using `clang-format` as formatting tool on the C/C++ code.